Artie-Shore/PBI_NYT_Spelling_Bee/README.md

   3. PEA, 3, 3, 3

-Adding a variable to calculate the distinct letters for each word and forming an IF statement based on all of this logic produced the "Show" measure that dictates whether a word in the parent table is a potential match.
+I then added a variable to calculate the distinct letters for each word and formed an IF statement based on all of this logic to create the "Show" measure that dictates whether a word in the parent table is a potential match.
 The "Show" measure was then combined with the SUMMARIZE function to produce a count based on the parent word table, and from there it was visuals, visuals, visuals.

 Enjoy!